borgesaugusto/forsys/docs/command_line.rst

     - Whether to create composite image with the original microscopies.
   * - -p, -\-pngs
     - Whether to create forsys output of each frame.
+  * - -pc, -\-plot_connections
+    - Whether to plot the connections based on the connections file.
   * - -c, -\-connections <CONNECTIONS_FILE>
     - Path to the connections file.
   * - -ar, -\-aspect_ratio <ASPECT_RATIO>